DaveBackus/Data_Bootcamp_Book/py-fun2.md

 print(sum)
 ```
-This includes the number zero in the sum, but, of course, that makes no difference.
-We can change that by using `range(1,11)`, which ranges from 1 to 10.
+This includes the number zero in the sum, but, of course, that makes no difference in this case.
+We can change that if we wish by using `range(1,11)`, which ranges from 1 to 10.
 (If this sounds strange to you, remind yourself how numbering works in Python.
 Or go back to the subsection on slicing in the previous chapter.)

 **Exercise.** Write a loop that computes the sum of integers up to some arbitrary number `n`.